09 October 2023

 - Remember that the main purpose of your application is to help people get healthier, be it tracking their activities or cultivating new habits.
 Gamification is just a hook that keeps users motivated.
 It should not distract from the main goal that the user wants to achieve with the application.
 You’re developing a healthcare application with game elements, not just a game.

 - It’s also important to keep in mind that gamified health apps collect personal user data, and its security should not be breached.
-Privacy is of the utmost importance and unlike many other digital privacy and security concerns, healthcare apps are subject to fierce legislation.
+Privacy is of the utmost importance and unlike many other digital privacy and security concerns, gamification health apps are subject to fierce legislation.
 That’s why you will need to obtain certifications through the Health Insurance Portability and Accountability Act (HIPAA).
 Other steps that will protect your patient-users include:

 - Adding user passwords or other forms of user authentication